 Housing Benefit change in circumstances

 Your Housing Benefit entitlement is based on the information you supplied on the most recent claim form.
 If anything happens which might affect how much benefit you get, you must tell us about any changes immediately.
+Contact details are at the bottom of this page.

 It is now a criminal offence for a person, dishonestly or without reasonable excuse, to fail to notify us of a change of circumstances that they are required by regulations to report.
 This applies to landlords as well as claimants.